siriusb-org/siriusb-org.github.io/pictureanastronomer.md

 ## Kick-off Event

-**Save the date: January 30, 2025 at the University of Chicago William Eckhard Research Center (5640 S. Ellis Ave., Chicago, IL)**
+**Save the date: January 30, 2025 at the University of Chicago William Eckhardt Research Center (5640 S. Ellis Ave., Chicago, IL)**

 We're starting the Women's History Month celebration early!
 To set the tone for the rest of the Picture an Astronomer programming and highlight the astronomical contributions of local women, we are hosting a kick-off event, featuring talks from female faculty in the Department of Astronomy & Astrophysics.
 In-person attendees will receive a hard copy of the SIRIUS B pedagogical text, [*Astronomy as a Field: A Guide for Aspiring Astrophysicists*](https://arxiv.org/abs/2312.04041){:target="_blank"}, which was created by a University of Chicago PhD candidate and features contributions from a number of Chicago astrophysicists.